Alex Quicho is a theorist in London.

 • Her practice incorporates critical writing, performative lectures, and moving image, with a focus on how emerging technologies warp social reality and vice-versa.

-Alex collaborates with arts institutions including Singapore Art Museum, Power Station of Art Shanghai, Julia Stoschek Collection, Fondation Pernod-Ricard, Rennie Museum, and Nationalgalerie Berlin.
-She teaches narrative theory for MA Narrative Environments at Central Saint Martins, and studied Critical Writing at the Royal College of Art.
+Alex collaborates with arts institutions including Tate Britain, Somerset House Studios, Singapore Art Museum, Power Station of Art Shanghai, Julia Stoschek Collection, Nationalgalerie Berlin, Fondation Pernod-Ricard, and Rennie Museum.
+She teaches theory for MA Narrative Environments at Central Saint Martins, and studied Critical Writing at the Royal College of Art.

 • Narrative and subjectivity in the post-platform age — assessing the unbreakable bonds between Girls & Gore; pleasure & violence; delusion & reality; and human & machine to find out “what is becoming of us.”